GoogleCloudPlatform/genai-databases-retrieval-app/README.md

    leverage it successfully.
 1. **Better scalability** - Running the retrieval as a separate service both allows multiple different LLMs to leverage it, as well as allowing it to scale independently.
-It allows allows production best practices such as connection pooling or caching.
+It allows for production best practices such as connection pooling or caching.
 1. **Better security** - LLMs are susceptible to attacks such as "jailbreaking" to circumvent safety measures that are put in place.
 Using an intermediary